 Warbirds Over Wanaka has signed up to the ‘New Zealand Tourism Sustainability Commitment’.
 This involves our business working towards the 14 commitments aimed at economic, environmental, host community and visitor sustainability.

 Warbirds Over Wanaka is offering visitors to our 2022 Airshow the opportunity to make a $1 donation when they purchase their ticket to help offset the carbon cost of their journey to Wanaka.
 Airshow organisers will match these donations $ for $ from any airshow surplus.

 The total money raised will go directly to a planting or other similar project aimed at protecting and enhancing Wanaka waterways and wider environment.
 In 2018 the Warbirds Over Wanaka Community Trust made a $20,000 donation to the Wanaka Water Project which aims to plant 24,000 trees along Wanaka waterways over the next five years.
 A team of Warbirds staff and volunteers backed up the donation by assisting to plant natives at the Glendhu Wetland Wildlife Refuge.

 Warbirds Over Wanaka works closely with its waste/recycling partner, Wanaka Wastebusters to divert as much waste as possible from landfill.
 Warbirds Over Wanaka has committed to working with its suppliers, exhibitors and vendors to find new areas where they can minimise their impact on the environment.

-Thanks to funding from the Lion Foundation, along with support from Hamburg Sud and Mainfreight, Warbirds Over Wanaka has two x 6-seater electric golf carts to transport disabled visitors around the event.
+Thanks to funding from the Lion Foundation, Warbirds Over Wanaka now has two x 6-seater electric golf carts to transport disabled visitors around the event.
 The vehicles have no emissions, are quiet and are much easier for disabled people to get on and off.